Kākāpō: Breeding

-The kākāpō is the only extant species of flightless parrot in the world, and the only flightless bird that has a lek breeding system.
+Kākāpō are the only flightless bird that has a lek breeding system.
 Males loosely gather in an arena and compete with each other to attract females.
 Females listen to the males as they display, or "lek".
+They choose a mate based on the quality of his display; they are not pursued by the males in any overt way.
+No pair bond is formed; males and females meet only to mate.

 During the courting season, males leave their home ranges for hilltops and ridges where they establish their own mating courts.
 These leks can be up to 5 km from a kākāpō's usual territory and are an average of 50 m apart within the lek arena.
 Males remain in the region of their court throughout the courting season.
 At the start of the breeding season, males will fight to try to secure the best courts.
 They confront each other with raised feathers, spread wings, open beaks, raised claws and loud screeching and growling.
 Fighting may leave birds with injuries or even kill them.
 Mating occurs only approximately every five years, with the ripening of the rimu fruit.
 In mating years, males may make "booming" calls for 6–8 hours every night for more than four months.

 Each court consists of one or more saucer-shaped depressions or "bowls" dug in the ground by the male, up to 10 cm deep and long enough to fit the half-metre length of the bird.
 The kākāpō is one of only a handful of birds in the world which actually constructs its leks.
 Bowls are often created next to rock faces, banks, or tree trunks to help reflect sound: the bowls themselves function as amplifiers to enhance the projection of the males' booming mating calls.
 Each male's bowls are connected by a network of trails or tracks which may extend 50 m along a ridge or 20 m in diameter around a hilltop.
+Males meticulously clear their bowls and tracks of debris.

 To attract females, males make loud, low-frequency (below 100 Hz) booming calls from their bowls by inflating a thoracic sac.
 They start with low grunts, which increase in volume as the sac inflates.
 After a sequence of about 20 loud booms, the male kākāpō emits a high-frequency, metallic "ching" sound.
 He stands for a short while before again lowering his head, inflating his chest and starting another sequence of booms.
 The booms can be heard at least 1 km away on a still night; wind can carry the sound at least 5 km.